-Mohonk Consultations will present a community forum focusing on prevention of Lyme Disease and tick-borne illnesses in Mohonk Mountain House Parlor.
+Mohonk Consultations presented a community forum focusing on prevention of Lyme Disease and tick-borne illnesses in Mohonk Mountain House Parlor.

-Keynote speaker, Congressman Chris Gibson, will address what is being done at the federal level.
+Keynote speaker, Congressman Chris Gibson, addressed what is being done at the federal level.
 Other speakers include the following:

 Photo by Meme Hanley.